 In her spare time, she said, she

-IN THE NEW SPECIALTY CLINIC at the Decatur Ford, Dr. Daniel McGowan's nurse from Kearney, Neb., County Hospital on Monday, Donna Guinn (above) and Jean Ann Leitner in one of the new offices in the waited for patients at the receptionist's desk.
+County Hospital on Monday, Donna Guinn (above) and Jean Ann Leitner in one of the new offices in the waited for patients at the receptionist's desk.
 Deb Klima, clinic. a respiratory therapist (below right), worked with Brooke